-But if you are only sending one invoice and don’t feel the need for the client to log in to a portal in order to access it, then you don’t need to use the portal; you can just send a link or an email that goes directly to the invoice.
+But if you are only sending one form or invoice and don’t feel the need for the client to log into a portal in order to access it, then you don’t need to use the portal; you can just send a link or an email that goes directly to that form.

-Within each event, Honeybook based its design on “workspaces” which are unwieldy in practice.
+Within each event, HoneyBook based its design on “workspaces” which are unwieldy in practice.
 Let’s say you have a wedding, so your first workspace is for the bride and groom.
 Every file and message you post in that workspace will go to the two of them (and only the the two of them).
 If you want to include their wedding planner on a file, then you need to create a second workspace: bride + groom + planner.
 If you want to send something to the planner but not the bride and groom.
 Now you need a third workspace: planner.
 And so on.
 I’ve had events where I end up with eight different workspaces.
 I would much prefer if permissions just followed each message, much like facebook.
 Every time you post something, you should be able to decide if you want to cc a third party or if you just want this one email or file to go to one person but not the other.
 Instead, you have to create an entire workspace for every different combination of people you want to message.

 Every time you send an email or a file through Dubsado, you can choose who to email and who to cc.
 You can also cc yourself on emails and files, which is an option that is missing from Honeybook.
 This allows for far greater flexibility in deciding who receives which emails and files.
 On the down side, Dubsado does not currently handle multiple clients for one job.
-You can list a second client as an alternative contact point for the main client, but you cannot list two different clients on one job, nor can you have multiple different client portals within the one job (which is essentially what the Honeybook workspaces are).
+You can list a second client as an alternative contact point for the main client, but you cannot list two different clients on one job, nor can you have multiple different client portals within the one job (which is essentially what the HoneyBook workspaces are).
 But for me, the flexibility of choosing who receives each file is far preferable to a whole mess of different workspaces that each hold one or two files meant for a different combination of recipients.